Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "I hope there’s more in there than you left in your room!"

 Xiù made a silent laugh through her nose.
 "There is." she promised.
-“Look, can I come down there?
+"Look, can I come down there?
 Right now?
 I’ve… things are clear right now, and I want to act while they still are.
-Is that okay?”
+Is that okay?"

 "You know you can!"
 Allison told her.

 "You don’t mind?
 I mean, just you and Julian in a little place in the woods… it sounds romantic."

 "Hey."
 Allison sat forward.
-“There’s no way you’d make it less romantic, I promise.” she winked.
-“It’ll be… intimate.”
+"There’s no way you’d make it less romantic, I promise." she winked.
+"It’ll be… intimate."

 Xiù laughed, going slightly red across her nose and cheeks.
 Her fingertip ran absent-mindedly through the hair at her temple.
 "Well, when you put it like that..."

 "Mm-hmm, just you, me, a gorgeous guy...and, oh my God, he has the *hugest* TV and there’s nobody around for *miles*, so we could crank the volume right up."

 Xiù giggled.
 "Mm.
 I do like to get loud…" she mused.
 Her phone jolted as she stood up.
-“I’d better book a flight and… well, let my parents know where I’m going.” she said.
-“Uh… See you soon?”
+"I’d better book a flight and… well, let my parents know where I’m going." she said.
+"Uh… See you soon?"

 Allison nodded, clearing her throat to try and cure a sudden and unaccountable case of dry mouth. "...Sure." she agreed.
-“You, uh, send us the… details.
-You know.”
+"You, uh, send us the… details.
+You know."

 "Will do.
 Sure.
 Um… ‘bye for now."